Ph-IRES/pub_club/sci_writing.md

     Be Concise: Use clear and direct language.
 Avoid unnecessary words or complex sentences.
     Define Terms: Clearly define any technical terms or jargon.

+   - **Example of Mistake**: The phenomenon that we observed was, in many respects, not dissimilar to the outcomes that were previously documented in the literature on this subject.

+   - **Improved**: The phenomenon we observed was similar to previously documented outcomes.

-2. Accuracy:
+3. Accuracy:

     Be Precise: Use accurate and specific language to describe your findings.
     Check Facts: Ensure all information, data, and citations are correct.

-3. Objectivity:
+4. Objectivity:

     Present Unbiased Views: Avoid personal opinions or biases in your writing.
     Report Findings Honestly: Present your results honestly, even if they didn’t meet your expectations or contradict your hypothesis.

-4. Structure:
+5. Structure:

     Follow Standard Structure: Adhere to the typical structure of a scientific paper (Introduction, Methods, Results, Discussion, Abstract).
     Logical Flow: Ensure there is a logical flow from one section to the next.

-5. Coherence:
+6. Coherence:

     Maintain Consistency: Be consistent in your use of terms, abbreviations, and formatting.
     Link Sections: Ensure each part of the paper connects logically to the others.

-6. Audience Awareness:
+7. Audience Awareness:

     Know Your Audience: Write with your audience’s level of knowledge in mind.
     Be Engaging: While maintaining professionalism, try to make your writing engaging.

-7. Use of Visuals:
+8. Use of Visuals:

     Relevant Graphics: Use tables, figures, and charts to complement your text.
     Label Clearly: Ensure all visuals are clearly labeled and referenced in the text.

-8. Ethical Writing:
+9. Ethical Writing:

     Avoid Plagiarism: Always credit sources and ideas that are not your own.
     Disclose Conflicts of Interest: Be transparent about any potential conflicts of interest.

-9. Revision and Feedback:
+10. Revision and Feedback:

     Revise Thoroughly: Revise your drafts for clarity, coherence, and length.
     Seek Feedback: Get input from colleagues or mentors to improve your writing.

-10. Adherence to Guidelines:
+11. Adherence to Guidelines:

     Journal Guidelines: Follow specific guidelines provided by the journal or publisher.
     Referencing Style: Use the appropriate referencing style consistently throughout your paper.